Teaching Scholar Award for Project-Based Learning

 Project-based learning is a flexible teaching strategy that supports faculty working to scaffold students through appropriate expectations for their level of development, interests, and goals.
 PBL can take many forms, but ultimately students are engaged in the exploration of authentic problems as a method of both learning and applying content knowledge to meet course outcomes.
-This award is designed to recognize faculty, or teams of faculty, who have incorporated project-based learning pedagogy into or across their courses, demonstrating a positive impact on student learning.
+This award is designed to recognize faculty who have incorporated project-based learning pedagogy into or across their courses, demonstrating a positive impact on student learning.
 Recognizing that the approach to projects may look different across different domains (e.g., engineering, music, chemistry, forestry, philosophy), the award criteria remain sensitive to these variations, and faculty members from all domains are encouraged to submit nominations.

-The Project-Based Learning Award is given to one individual implementing project-based learning at the course level OR a faculty team implementing across courses.
-This award is given every three years.
+The Teaching Scholar Award for Project-Based Learning is given to one faculty member every three years.
 The next call for nominations will be for the 2024 Teaching Scholar Award are due on March 18, 2024, at 5:00 p.m.

-Award recipients receive a $500 award, a plaque, and up to $2,000 to cover travel and/or registration at one conference to present their project-based learning work. (*If this is awarded to a faculty team, the award will be divided equally among team members.)
+Award recipients will receive a $500 award, up to $2,000 to cover travel and/or registration at one conference to present their project-based learning work, a plaque, and recognition at the Center for Excellence in Teaching and Learning’s annual award reception.

-To be eligible for the Project-Based Learning Award, nominees must 1) be a full-time or part-time faculty member at Virginia Tech, 2) have teaching as one of their primary responsibilities, and 3) present work based on their own teaching.
+To be eligible for the Teaching Scholar Award for Project-Based Learning, nominees must 1) be a full-time or part-time faculty member at Virginia Tech, 2) have teaching as one of their primary responsibilities, and 3) present work based on their own teaching.

 Submission Form: The submission form requires 1) the nominator’s name, department, and email address (self-nominations are welcome) and 2) the nominee's name, department, college, rank, years at Virginia Tech, area of expertise, and email address.